DTN Closing Livestock Comment 03/05 16:19

 Hog paper closed sharply lower, quickly surrendering much of the price

 territory won by Wednesday's rally.
 The cattle complex settled mixed in the

 live pit and mostly higher in the feeder trade.

 DTN Livestock Analyst

-to the closing report, the Iowa hog base $0.45 higher compared with the Prior
+According to the closing report, the Iowa hog base closed $0.05 higher compared

-end-of-quarter positioning.
-The Dow closed 28 points higher with the Nasdaq
+The Dow closed 38 points higher with the Nasdaq better by 15.

 to sign up for DTN Snapshot.